Renewable Heat Incentive scandal: Reaction

 After Brokenshire's announcement, British Prime Minister Theresa May and Irish Taoiseach Enda Kenny discussed the situation by telephone.
 The Prime Minister and the Taoiseach "repeated their desire to see the institutions established under the Good Friday Agreement operating effectively" and also "expressed hope that the election campaign would be respectful".

 The US Government called on all political parties to "find a way forward" to the resumption of "stable devolved governance".

 After the election was called, Foster said the electorate did not "want, or need an election".
 She also said that "they have forced an election that risks Northern Ireland's future and stability and which suits nobody but themselves".

 Sinn Féin's Michelle O'Neill said that if Sinn Féin is to return to the chamber, "there must be real, meaningful change".
 She said that Sinn Féin "strived" to make the institutions work.

 Public inquiry

 A motion was brought before the Assembly on 17 January 2017 which called for a public inquiry to be set up under the Inquiries Act 2005 to investigate the RHI scheme in its entirety.
 The call for an inquiry was unanimous, but Sinn Féin MLAs were not present for the debate.
 MLAs do not have the power to set up an inquiry, but the motion calls on Brokenshire as Secretary of State to set up a public inquiry.

-The Police Service of Northern Ireland (PSNI) confirmed that it is considering a request for the Chief Constable to investigate allegations of fraud in the RHI scheme.
+The Police Service of Northern Ireland (PSNI) confirmed that it was considering a request for the Chief Constable to investigate allegations of fraud in the RHI scheme.